-- (1) An application for preliminary plan approval, a completed application checklist and 15-2 full size paper copies of the preliminary plan and accompanying materials shall be submitted to the Town Planner at least 21 days prior to the meeting at which it is to be considered and shall be accompanied by the fee as established by order of the Town Council.
-The Applicant shall also provide an electronic copy of all application forms, plans and supporting information.
-If the application is found to be deficient, all additional information must be submitted no later than 14 days prior to the meeting at which it is to be considered. - (2) The Town Planner shall determine whether the application is complete or incomplete and shall notify the Aapplicant of the determination in writing within 30 days of the date that the receipt is issued.
-If determined to be incomplete, the Town Planner shall list the materials that must be submitted in order to make the application complete.
-Any application not determined to be complete within 180 days of the issued receipt date shall become null and void.

-- (3) A public hearing shall be scheduled within 30 days after the date that the application is determined to be complete, with written notice given to property owners within 500 feet of the proposed subdivision and written notice to the general public in a newspaper of general circulation in the Town.
-The Planning Board Board may, at its discretion, hold any additional public hearings as it deems appropriate.
-Failure of any property owner or any member of the public to receive a notice of the public hearing shall not necessitate another public hearing and shall not invalidate the action of the Planning Board Board. - (4) The Planning Board Board shall, within 30 days after the date of the last public hearing, approve, approve with conditions, or disapprove the preliminary plan.
-The Planning Board Board shall specify in writing its findings of fact and the BoardPlanning Board's decision.
+- ((2) The Town Planner shall determine whether the Application is complete or incomplete and shall notify the Applicant of the determination in writing within 30 days of the date that the receipt is issued.
+If determined to be incomplete, the Town Planner shall list the materials that must be submitted in order to make the Application complete.
+Any Application not determined to be complete within 180 days of the issued receipt date shall become null and void. - (3) A public hearing shall be scheduled within 30 days after the date that the Application is determined to be complete, with written notice given to property owners within 500 feet of the proposed Subdivision and written notice to the general public in a newspaper of general circulation in the Town.
+The Planning Board may, at its discretion, hold any additional public hearings as it deems appropriate.
+Failure of any property owner or any member of the public to receive a notice of the public hearing shall not necessitate another public hearing and shall not invalidate the action of the Planning Board. - (4) The Planning Board shall, within 30 days after the date of the last public hearing, approve, approve with conditions, or disapprove the preliminary plan.
+The Planning Board shall specify in writing its findings of fact and the Planning Board's decision.
 A separate copy of the written decision and findings of fact shall be maintained apart from the Planning Board minutes and stored in the Town Planner's files.
-The Planning Board Board, at its discretion, may require annotations to be placed directly on the preliminary plan. - (5) Preliminary plan approval shall not constitute approval of the final plan but rather shall be deemed an expression of approval of the design submitted on the preliminary plan as a guide to preparation of the final plan.
+The Planning Board, at its discretion, may require annotations to be placed directly on the preliminary plan.